-Update: 01/11/2022: Our first round of donations has gone to Shannon Jay who will be deploying to the Boulder Fires burn zone this week.
+Shannon Jay, Feline search and rescue and ASSERT, Animal Survival and Safety Emergency Response Team Shannon Jay was deployed to the Boulder Fires burn zone in January.
 Shannon has been conducting feline search and rescue missions for the last four fire seasons having been deployed to nine western US wildfire burn zones.
-He will be teaming with world-famous thermal drone pilot/animal rescuer Douglas Thron and Ryan Okrantwho is the founder of ASSERT(Animal Survival & Safety Emergency Response Team).
-Douglas and Ryan have just wrapped up several weeks inside the tornado zones of Kentucky where they were able to rescue numerous displaced/lost tornado cats.
-They will be boots on the ground this week to affect the search and rescue of fire cats in the burn zone in that area.
+He teamed up with world-famous thermal drone pilot/animal rescuer Douglas Thron and Ryan Okrant who is the founder of ASSERT(Animal Survival & Safety Emergency Response Team).
+Douglas and Ryan had just wrapped up several weeks inside the tornado zones of Kentucky where they were able to rescue numerous displaced/lost tornado cats.
+They were boots on the ground to affect the search and rescue of fire cats in the burn zone in that area.

 Katie Albright, Missing Pet Recovery Katie is a certified rescue and response technician who was boots on the ground.
 She is the administrator of the Boulder Colorado Fire lost and found pets Facebook page as well.

 Harmony Veterinary, Lexi Fund The Harmony Vet continues to treat pets that have been and will continue to be popping up over the next probably six months with secondary issues from the fire. (secondary smoke inhalation, trauma, relinquishing, owners that lost homes needing help with routine veterinary care.)
 Now a little over one month later and cases are starting to pop up.

 If you would like to donate to the fire fund please donate to Harmony Vet Center also known as Lexi’s fund.
 DONATE TO LEXIS FUND HERE

 Cat found in Spanish Hills Merlin, Soul Dog Rescue